Updated September 2022

 - BACB Contact Forms.
 The BACB may add or remove contact forms at will and without notice.
 Information collected through those forms will be clearly conveyed and may include your first and last name, email address, and any other Personal Data that you may voluntarily provide.

 - Certificant Registry.
 The information you provide when searching the BACB’s Certificant Registry may be your own information or the information of a third party.
 If you search the Certificant Registry, you will provide the BACB with a first and last name, zip code, and state or territory of residence.
 Please see “Third Party Information” for more information.
+Information about individuals that you search may also be tracked for purposes of verifying those who are misrepresenting certification or other BACB trademark or copyright.
+See, Falsified Credentials and/or Misrepresentation webpage.

 - Contact Us.
 When you use the “Contact Us” form, you will provide the BACB with your first and last name, email address, phone number, and any other Personal Data that you may voluntarily provide.